What a leading OBGYN wants you to know about perimenopause

 Talk about sex

-One area that often surprises women is the impact of perimenopause on sexual health admits Dr. Javaid.
-"Sexual health is health care," she emphasizes.
-"It impacts confidence, mental health, relationships and pelvic floor health.
+One area that often surprises women is the impact of perimenopause on sexual health admits Dr Javaid.
+"Sexual health is health care," Dr. Javaid emphasizes.
+"It impacts confidence, mental health, relationships, and pelvic floor health.
 A decrease in estrogen and testosterone can negatively affect arousal, desire, pain, satisfaction, lubrication, and orgasm."

-For women experiencing low sex drive, Dr. Javaid says there are some great non-hormonal treatments such as Addyi and Vyleesi available and if you're experiencing sexual pain and vaginal dryness then localized hormone therapy, such as estrogen or Intrarosa are great.
+For women experiencing low sex drive, Dr Javaid says there are some great non-hormonal treatments like Addyi and Vyleesi available and if you’re experiencing sexual pain and vaginal dryness then localized hormone therapy, such as estrogen or Intrarosa are great.

 “A properly trained provider, listed on the ISSWSH website, can guide women through their sexual health journey and curate a treatment plan that takes biological, psychological, and social factors into account.”